Next | Previous

 Reads character(s) from standard input When length is given, gets length number of characters else, gets a single character

-• char|string
+• @returns: char|string

 Reads character(s) from standard input without printing to standard output When length is given, gets length number of characters else, gets a single character.

-• char|string
+• @returns: char|string

-readline(message, secure, obscure_text)
+io.readline(message, secure, obscure_text)

 Reads an entire line from standard input.
-If a messagge is given, the message will be printed before it begins to wait for a user input.
+If a message is given, the message will be printed before it begins to wait for a user input.
 If secure is true, the user's input will not be printing and obscure_text will be printed instead.

 • string? message